Why should I hire a birth photographer ?

 Can I meet with you before my birth ?

-Absolutely, I meet with all of my birth clients around 35-37 weeks, I usually come to your home or a cafe half way if you live further out and we have our mini maternity session at a location close by afterward.
+Absolutely, I meet with all of my birth clients around 35-37 weeks, I usually come to your home or a cafe half way if you live further out, (if you have chosen the “extras” or “bump to baby” package we have our bump session at a location close by afterward).
 It gives me a chance to talk about how I work, for you to meet me and feel comfortable with me and gives you an opportunity to ask any questions you may have.

 Will you use my photos online ?

 Being able to share images on social media is an absolute privilege that I very much appreciate, it helps to shine a light on this beautiful industry and works towards a greater social acceptance of birth photography.
-I completely understand the desire to keep images private and it is entirely at the client's discretion where images are shared.
-I do offer my clients who allow some social media use of their images a discount (there are multiple ways that I can gain permission for online use which I will explain to you when we meet but no image is ever shared or shown anywhere without express permission from the client and the client is welcome to decline at any time).
+I do however completely understand the desire to keep images private and it is entirely at the client's discretion where images are shared.
+My contract as a consent section which you are welcome to revisit once you have seen your photos.
+There are multiple ways that I can gain consent for online use which I will explain to you when we meet but no image is ever shared or shown anywhere without express permission from the client and the client is welcome to decline at any time.
 I sometimes enter photos into photography competitions, submit to related articles, have my images featured in magazines, DHB's and medical professionals sometimes use my images for educational purposes, I can contact you prior to any submission to gain your permission at your request.

 When do I call you when i'm in labour ?